Wotcnt/Polyrifringence-Engine/README.md

 >⦄
 >
 > This is no different from other human domains of understanding.
-> Just as cooking depends on taste, timing, and feel — not merely following a recipe — meaningful engagement here depends on alignment between the reader’s mode of reasoning and the system’s constraints.
+> Just as cooking depends on taste, timing, and feel, not merely following a recipe - meaningful engagement here depends on alignment between the reader’s mode of reasoning and the system’s constraints.

 ---